At Command in Linux

 sudo apt install at

 atd, the scheduling daemon, is running and set to start on boot:

 sudo systemctl enable --now atd

 at command takes the date and time (

-runtime) when you want to execute the job as a command-line parameter, and the command to be executed from the standard input.
+runtime) when you want to execute the job as a command-line argument, and you enter the command to be executed from the standard input.

 at>.
-You also see a warning that tells you the shell in which the command will run:
+Additionally, there will be a warning message displayed that informs you about the shell in which the command will be executed: